Day 1 Lima

 Day 9 Cusco (1B)

 Free time to relax, explore and shop in Cusco.
 Cusco is considered the mecca of Peru and rightly so.
 This beautiful colonial town offers much to the visitor with its nearby ruins, cobble-stoned streets, museums, churches and lively atmosphere.
 Among the more adventurous optional activities available in Cusco are: horseback riding around archaeological sites such as Sacsayhuaman, Tambo Machay and Puca Pucara; white water rafting on the Urubamba River; and mountain biking down to the Sacred Valley, perhaps visiting an Inca ruin along the way.
+Please note that if you booked the Adrenaline Theme Pack on Day 9 you will be picked up from your hotel at approx 9:00 and transferred to the ranch for horseback riding.
+You will ride to a few archaeological sites and enjoy the countryside of Cusco.
+You will return back to your hotel around 13:00.

 Day 10 Puno (1B)